Airbus CEO slams UK government divisions over Brexit

-LONDON (Reuters) - The head of Airbus (AIR.PA) on Friday deplored divisions within the UK government over plans to withdraw from the European Union and reiterated concerns over the impact on aerospace jobs.
+LONDON, July 6 (Reuters) - The head of Airbus on Friday deplored divisions within the UK government over plans to withdraw from the European Union and reiterated concerns over the impact on aerospace jobs.

 Speaking at an annual company media briefing being held hours before a crucial UK ministerial meeting on Brexit, Chief Executive Tom Enders said the UK government has “no clue or at least consensus on how to execute Brexit without severe harm”.